frank-dspeed/frank-dspeed/README.md

 # ⚡ Fun fact: ...
 - Windows is Possible without Spyware https://ameliorated.info/documentation.html
+ - Microsoft did switch to Linux so why don't you?
 - There is over 100x Code redundancy in near every bigger project dependencie management is a own job today
+ - Simple example run rmlint on a developer machine google that command and execute it watch the result it is save.
 - Technical debt often gets Ignored Until It is to late

 ### What i am doing in Short
 I Help Organisations to Produce Web Driven Applications with and without a GUI also Embedded Devices I did invest a lot of time diging into messaging and context boundary issues the fundamentals of distributed systems and load optimization.
-This made me a Uniq Source of Knowleg about Fast Rendering of big WebApplications and Fast Execution of Large Distributed Tasks parallel and in sync.
+This made me a Uniqe Source of Knowleg about Fast Rendering of big WebApplications and Fast Execution of Large Distributed Tasks parallel and in sync.
 I Gained also a Lot of Language Implementer and VM Engineering Knowleg while doing the before sayed.
 I am a Security aware Person that spots 0Day issues on a daily basis but also i was never able to fix them fast enough i am a single Person thats why i invent all this to address my own need to Build Software as a Single Person whit the Quality and Standards of Big Companys to solve the needs of them fast and with the needed Quality and Security Considerations.

 At Present i mainly apply this HPC Fundamentals on OS Core Level while creating a Git Management System (Workflow) as Also A Coding Language that reuses existing Languages.
 And a Build Tool that can Guess Possible Builds by Understanding your Code.